sallyrose0425/MLmodeling/README.md

 Assumed File Structure:
 #######################################################################################################

-These scripts assume they are in a folder containing folders named 'MUV', 'dekois',and 'DUDE'.
+These scripts assume they are in a folder containing folders named 'MUV', 'dekois', and 'DUDE'.
 They further assume the following:

 --MUV--